sem1colon/1st-iOS-app/README.md

 # iOS-Apps
-This repo consists of two demo apps.
+This repo consists of two of my first iOS apps.